sroberts/sroberts.github.io/_posts/2016-01-06-introduction-to-dfir-the-beginning.md

 - __An Affinity for Stress:__ You don't have to like it, but you must handle it.
 - __The Taste for Blood:__ Great DFIR engineers want to win and hate to lose.

 Want to know more about what DFIR looks like?
-I recommend reading [The Cuckoo's Egg](http://www.amazon.com/The-Cuckoos-Egg-Tracking-Espionage/dp/1416507787/ref=pd_sim_14_17) by Clifford Stole.
+I recommend reading [The Cuckoo's Egg](http://www.amazon.com/The-Cuckoos-Egg-Tracking-Espionage/dp/1416507787/ref=pd_sim_14_17) by Clifford Stoll.
 If that gets you excited journey on!

 DFIR is a broad field so here are some of the basic of the things you should know as an introduction to DFIR and where to learn more.
 Over the coming days I'm going to post about various topics in DFIR (more below) and people learn differently I will provide a few different types of resources.
 Each topic will have: